Visit These Cozy Winter Retreats to Reach Peak Hygge

 What could be more dreamy than exploring the gorgeous grounds of Banff National Park?
 How about dining in a dome with 360-degree views of nature outside?
 Surrounded by a panorama of the Canadian Rockies and a view of the nearby 132-year-old castle, the dome can be reserved for an extravagant breakfast or family-style brunch in the morning, iconic Royal Afternoon Tea, or a five-course gourmet menu and post-dinner drinks in the evening.
 Sign me up.

 You don’t have to fly to Sweden to get a dose of Nordic cozy this winter.
-The new Alyeska Nordic Spa, which opened late last year, is giving achy adventurers an opportunity to enjoy 50,000 square feet of self-care.
+The Alyeska Nordic Spa is giving achy adventurers an opportunity to enjoy 50,000 square feet of self-care.
 The alpine sanctuary includes outdoor hot and warm hydrotherapy pools, barrel saunas, massage rooms, a full-service cafe, and various wellness treatments.
 It’s a Norse wellness refuge complete with cold plunges that even Wim Hof himself would approve of.
 Bring on the hot-cold plunges!

 Swiss Chalets at Fairmont Century City (Los Angeles, California)